-The Company currently estimates that the costs of plugging and decommissioning of the exploratory wells drilled to date in the former Joseph License area and the present Megiddo-Jezreel License to be approximately \$585,000 based on current cost rather than Net Present Value.
-The Company expects to incur such costs beginning in 2020.
+The Company currently estimates that the costs of plugging and decommissioning of the exploratory wells drilled to date in the former Joseph License area and the present New Megiddo License 428 to be approximately \$571,000 based on current cost rather than Net Present Value.
+The Company expects to incur such costs during 2021.
 Liabilities for expenditures are recorded when environmental assessment and/or remediation is probable and the timing and costs can be reasonably estimated.